 The History of Archival TV & Film Storage: Protecting the Past

 We’ve seen that history – both distant and recent – has not always been kind to the hallowed artefacts of film and TV history.
-If you were brought down a bit by the pessimism of our last post on the history of tv and films archives, take heart: modern efforts at preservation have made enormous strides.
+If you were brought down a bit by the pessimism of our last post on the history of TV and film archives, take heart: modern efforts at preservation have made enormous strides.
 Read on to find out how early losses shaped our approach to preservation, and some of the techniques we use today to maintain a record of modern culture.

 The history of preservation

 For much of the history of film and television, film and television execs weren’t interested in its history.
 The two mediums were either considered to be throwaway entertainment, or later on, simply not worth the cost and effort of preservation.
 Some of this was only realised to be notable after the fact, as either a point of historical interest or the vehicle for a future star.

 The BBC maintained a policy of overwriting its tapes up until the 1970s, meaning that shows and TV films including the likes of Ian McKellen and Christopher Lee have been lost forever.
 Live broadcasts were not recorded at all, while some shows have simply vanished from the archives, including at least five missing episodes of Doctor Who.
 In the US, meanwhile, TV historians decry the loss of nightly newscasts during the Vietnam War, and similar shows which would now provide a snapshot of the nation.